Fo Guang Shan Temple, Auckland: Water Drop Teahouse

+On site is a tea house providing vegetarian food and a variety of teas and coffees.
+The teahouse is open from Tuesday to Sunday between 9:30 AM and 3 PM.
+The teahouse was created to serve Master Hsing Yun's asserted goal of spreading gratuity and encouraging kindness.

 Gift shop

 Sharing the same room as the tea house is a small gift shop providing a number of works of literature about Buddhism, particularly the writings of Hsing Yun (Fo Guang Shan's founder), a variety of religious objects (such as statues, mala, icons) and similar.